Vladan Vučićević: Local politics

 Although Vučićević was sometimes politically aligned with Veroljub Stevanović at the republic level, the two men were rivals in the local politics of Kragujevac.
 Vučićević was New Serbia's candidate for mayor in the 2004 Serbian local elections, the only regular electoral cycle since World War II in which mayors were directly elected.
 During the campaign, he was strongly critical of Stevanović's past record in office.
 He was defeated in the first round of voting; New Serbia's list won four out of eighty-seven seats in the concurrent city assembly elections, and he took a seat in that body.

 In 2007, Vučićević led New Serbia in submitting criminal charges against a number of Stevanović's leading associates.
 He also filed a private lawsuit after Stevanović called him a "quack doctor" and questioned his academic credentials.

 He appeared in the second position on a combined DSS–NS list in the 2008 local elections and received another mandate when the list won six seats.

-Vučićević was given the tenth position on a SNS-led list in the 2012 local elections and was re-elected when the list won eighteen seats.
+Vučićević was given the tenth position on an SNS-led list in the 2012 local elections and was re-elected when the list won eighteen seats.
 Soon after the election, he announced his resignation from New Serbia.
 He initially served with the SNS's group in the local assembly, but by August 2012 he had become an independent member.
 He led his own independent list in the 2016 local elections; the list did not cross the threshold for assembly representation.